OpenPPL/ppl.nn/docs/en/cuda-doc/supported-ops-and-platforms.md

 ## Supported precision

-CUDA only supports FP16 precision on Turing Devices.
+CUDA only supports FP16 precision and int8 precision on Turing Devices.
+If you want to use int8 percision, you should maintain a json file like [sample quant file](../../../tests/testdata/quant_test.json)

 ## Supported operators and opsets